Gerbrand Ceder

-Gerbrand Ceder is a Belgian-American scientist who is the Daniel M. Tellep Distinguished Professor of Materials Science and Engineering at University of California, Berkeley.
+Gerbrand Ceder is a Belgian–American scientist who is a professor and the Samsung Distinguished Chair in Nanoscience and Nanotechnology Research at the University of California, Berkeley and a Co-Founder of Radical AI, a company focused on developing advanced materials with AI and automation.
+He has a joint appointment as a senior faculty scientist in the Materials Sciences Division of Lawrence Berkeley National Laboratory.
 He is notable for his pioneering research in high-throughput computational materials design, and in the development of novel lithium-ion battery technologies.
 He is co-founder of the Materials Project, an open-source online database of ab initio calculated material properties, which inspired the Materials Genome Initiative by the Obama administration in 2011.
-He is also the Founder and CTO of Pellion Technologies (previously CEO), which aims to commercialize magnesium-ion batteries.
+He was previously the founder and CTO of Pellion Technologies (having initially been CEO), which aimed to commercialize magnesium-ion batteries.
 In 2017 Gerbrand Ceder was elected a member of the National Academy of Engineering, "For the development of practical computational materials design and its application to the improvement of energy storage technology."

-Career
+Education and career

-Gerbrand Ceder received an engineering degree in Metallurgy and Applied Materials Science from the University of Leuven, Belgium, in 1988, and a Ph.D. in Materials Science from the University of California at Berkeley in 1991 at which time he joined the faculty at Massachusetts Institute of Technology (MIT).
+Gerbrand Ceder received an engineering degree in Metallurgy and Applied Materials Science from the KU Leuven, Belgium, in 1988, and a PhD in materials science from the University of California at Berkeley in 1991, at which time he joined the faculty at Massachusetts Institute of Technology (MIT).
 He was the R.P.
 Simmons Professor of Materials Science and Engineering at the Massachusetts Institute of Technology for 25 years, after which he moved back to the U. C. Berkeley, where he remains.
 His research group focuses on the use of computational modeling to design novel materials for energy generation and storage, including battery cathodes, hydrogen storage materials, thermoelectrics, and electrodes for solar photoelectrochemical water-splitters.
 His group also designs, synthesizes and characterizes novel lithium-ion and sodium-ion battery chemistries.
 He has published over 400 scientific papers in the fields of alloy theory, oxide phase stability, high-temperature superconductors, Li-battery materials, machine learning, and theory of materials synthesis, and holds 25 current or pending U.S. patents.